nguyenhuynghia/react-navigation/docs/api/routers/TabRouter.md

 - Navigate - Will jump to the routeName if it matches a tab
 - Back - Goes to the first tab, if not already selected
-- SetParams - An action that a screen dispatches to change the params of the current route.
+- SetParams - An action that a screen dispatches to change the params of the current route
+- ShowTab - Will show the tab in the TabBar corresponding to the `tabRouteName` given as parameter
+- HideTab - Will hide the tab in the TabBar corresponding to the `tabRouteName` given as parameter